omrisk/omrisk/README.md

 </a>

 ### Glad to see you here!
-I'm a Data developer/Team lead, I love designing and building data intensive applications, since hey, that's where the fun is :).
+I'm a Data developer/Team lead/Architect, I love designing and building data intensive applications, since hey, that's where the fun is :).

 I specialise in building robust data solutions and have a knack for finding where that extra optimisation you're looking for can be found.